 Some of my recent work in progress includes comparing differences in cognitive style both within philosophers and between philosophers and non-philosophers and predicting philosophical positions on various central philosophical questions by cognitive style, personality, and expertise (viz., years spent studying philosophy)—as well as other demographic variables.
 My other work (in progress) includes a computational corpus analysis of a 7.5 million word philosophy text corpus and a Western philosophy anthology eBook for middle school and high school students.

 I look forward to completing a PhD, teaching, conducting experimental research, and broadening my academic horizons in general.
-When I am not working towards these goals I enjoy running, hiking, soccer, ultimate frisbee, reading, drinking tea, traveling, and spending time with my wonderful wife.
+When I am not working towards these goals I enjoy running, hiking, playing soccer or frisbee, reading, drinking tea, traveling, and spending time with my wonderful wife.